aiMonster/Garmin-Contrast-Shower/README.md

 An application for Garmin watches to take a contrast shower

 # Version History
-0.1.0 - Initial mvp version
+0.1.1 - Move cycles and view operations to the separate managers 0.1.0 - Initial mvp version

 # Future features